Spacehunter: Adventures in the Forbidden Zone: Plot

 Elsewhere, Wolff and Niki make camp, but soon come under attack by a strange plow-like vehicle.
-Wolff manages to disable the machine and learns the driver is a former military acquaintance of his, a soldier named Washington, who reveals that he, too, has come to rescue the women.
+Wolff manages to disable the machine and learns the driver is Washington, an old military acquaintance of his from back when they both served in Sector Control who has since worked his way up to becoming Sector Chief of the entire Terra Sector.

+Washington reveals that he has also come to Terra 11 to rescue the women so he can get the reward for himself.
 His only problem is that he crashed his ship and has no way off of the planet.
 Wolff refuses to help his rival and leaves him to fend for himself.

-Still led by Niki, Wolff gets into more predicaments — from being attacked by mutated humanoids, to strange Amazon-like women and a water dragon (which the Amazon-like women fear).
-He loses his trusty Scrambler and is forced to continue on foot.
-Eventually, they are found by Washington, and Wolff finds the situation reversed as he now begs his rival for help.
-They agree to a 50/50 split of the reward.
+Still led by the enthusiastic if somewhat less than reliable Niki, Wolff gets into more predicaments as they are attacked by the ragged plague-scarred cannibalistic Scavs, various mutated humanoids, a subterranean tribe of aquatic Amazon-like Barracuda Women and a water dragon which the female warriors fear.

+Losing his trusty Scrambler, he and Niki are forced to continue on foot across the desolate landscape.
+Eventually, they are found by Washington, and Wolff finds the situation reversed as, desperate for water for himself and the girl, he now begs his rival for help.
+They agree to a 50/50 split of the reward, with Niki assuming she will get her own "fifty fifties" share.

 Now a team, Wolff and Washington sneak into Overdog's fortress, where they find the Zoners entertained by captured prisoners forced to run through a deadly maze of lethal obstacles, hazards and traps.
-Wolff spots the women being held in a cage and forms a rescue plan, but a bored Niki (who was left out of the rescue for her safety) decides to snoop around.
+Wolff spots the women being held in a cage and forms a rescue plan, but a bored Niki (who was left out of the rescue for her own safety) decides to snoop around.

 She is captured and sent into the maze.
-Wolff spots Niki in the maze and tries to rescue her, but she uses her prowess to reach the end.
+Wolff spots Niki in the maze and, despite Washington's objections, heads back to rescue her, but the teenager manages to use her own youthful agility to reach the end.
 Overdog congratulates her and drags her back to his lair.
 There, she is hooked to a machine that slowly drains her life energy.
 The energy, in turn, recharges Overdog.

 Wolff comes to the rescue and jabs a sparking power cable into one of Overdog's claws.
-The power feedback fries Overdog and thus causes cascading blowouts throughout the entire fortress.
-As the fortress explodes around them, Wolff and Niki run for cover and are rescued by the timely arrival of Washington, who is driving the plow machine with Nova, Reena and Meagan driving another commandeered vehicle.
+The power feedback fries Overdog and causes cascading blowouts throughout the entire fortress.

+As the fortress explodes around them, Wolff and Niki run for cover and are rescued by the timely arrival of Washington, who is driving the plow machine with Nova, Reena and Meagan driving the salvaged Scrambler.
 They all race out of the fortress just as it explodes behind them.

-Wolff invites Niki to stay with him, and she agrees since they made good partners.
+Back at his spaceship Wolff invites Niki to come with him, Washington and the rescued women back to Earth.
+The girl says she will only if they remain partners, and Wolff agrees.